Care Designed Around You

 - Sudden vision changes

-Medical insurance applies when your visit involves the health of your eyes, rather than simply updating a glasses or contact lens prescription.
+Health insurance applies when your visit involves the health of your eyes, rather than simply updating a glasses or contact lens prescription.

-We accept a wide range of medical insurance plans.
+We accept a wide range of health insurance plans.
 Your insurance company is the best resource for specific information about your coverage, copays, and deductibles.
 Prior to your visit, our team will verify your benefits to the best of our ability so we can help you understand what to expect.

 Please note: Verona Vision Care is in-network with Quartz, but we are not in-network with GHC or Dean Health Plan HMO plans.